|

 With regards to biological evolution, in recent years some powerful new tools have arisen to test and explore the details of evolutionary history.
 These new tools, based on comparisons of DNA and amino acid sequences, have confirmed the traditional taxonomy of the biological world, determined in earlier years solely by similarities of anatomy and function, and now permit scientists to estimate times to evolutionary branching events in the past.
 To cite but one well-known example, the 141-amino-acid-long human alpha globin molecule (a component of hemoglobin) is identical with that of chimpanzees, differs by one location in gorillas, by 18 in horses, by 25 in rabbits, and by approximately 100 locations in various fish species.
 This is discussed in more detail at DNA.

 This lack of peer-reviewed publications, or even serious attempts at submitting material for peer review, presents a severe obstacle to creationism being taken seriously in the scientific world.
 After all, if creationists (individually or collectively) believe that any of their technical issues have significant merit on purely scientific grounds, why do they not compose them into well-researched and well-analyzed articles and submit these articles to recognized peer-reviewed scientific journals?
 After all, as emphasized in a recent Science letter signed by numerous prominent scientists (after brief mention of the prevailing theories of geology, big bang cosmology and evolution), "Even as these are overwhelmingly accepted by the scientific community, fame still awaits anyone who could show these theories to be wrong."
 [Gleick2010].
-The only reasonable inference from the lack of publications is that creationists themselves recognize that the arguments and data that they have presented to date would not meet the standards required of serious peer-reviewed scientific publication.
-For additional details, see Conspiracy.
+For additional details, see Peer review and Conspiracy.

-One overriding difficulty with both the creationist and intelligent design movements, both as an approach to science and as an approach to religion, is that invoking a Creator or Designer whenever one encounters a difficult question is a "thinking stopper."
+One overriding difficulty with both the creationist and intelligent design movements is that invoking a Creator or Designer whenever one encounters a difficult question is a "thinking stopper."
 Such an approach places numerous grand questions of our existence off-limits to human investigation, buried in the inscrutable mind of a mysterious supreme Being: "Why was the earth (or the universe in general) designed the way it was?"
 "How did the design and creative processes proceed?"
 "What physical laws were employed?"
 "Why those particular laws?"
 "What prompted the creation?"
 "Have other earths or universes been designed or created?"
 "Where are they?"
-Surely there is a more fruitful avenue for finding a harmony between science and religion than just saying "God created it that way" or "God designed it that way" and then deeming it either unnecessary or inappropriate to inquire further.
+Surely there is a more fruitful avenue for finding a harmony between science and religion than just saying "God created and/or designed it that way" and then deeming it either unnecessary or inappropriate to inquire further.

 Ages,